core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}) used for agreement of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).

-    * If a Group Manager is used for maintaining the group, the Common Context is extended with the authentication credential of the Group Manager, including the Group Manager's public key, see {{ssec-common-context-gm-pub-key}}.
+    * The Common Context is extended with the authentication credential of the Group Manager, see {{ssec-common-context-gm-pub-key}}.

 * One Sender Context, extended with the following new parameters: